 How Does Addiction Impact Work and Employment?

-Addiction leads to decreased productivity, absenteeism, increased risk of accidents, and potentially job loss, affecting both the individual’s career and workplace dynamics.
+Addiction leads to decreased productivity, absenteeism, increased risk of accidents, and potentially job loss, affecting the individual’s career and workplace dynamics.

 What Are Pain Management Alternatives to Percocet?